Looking for sweet potato recipes? Go no further as this homemade sweet potato vegetarian recipes breakfast will leave you wanting for more!

 - Preheat oven to 375 degrees F. Use a knife to poke a few holes in each potato.
 Microwave on high for 5-7 minutes or until potatoes are cooked through.
 Meanwhile, heat a 10-inch nonstick skillet over medium heat.

-- Add pork, Italian Sausage Seasoning, and red bell pepper.
+- Add pork, SPG Seasoning, and red bell pepper.
 Saute until pork is browned and cooked through.

 - Slice sweet potatoes in half and scoop out the flesh leaving a 1/2-inch thick shell.
 Transfer potato shells to a parchment-lined sheet pan.
 Mash sweet potato flesh with milk.
 Fold in cooked sausage mixture.
 Fill sweet potato shells with filling.